Muad-Dib89/Project-2---Oracle-of-Nonsense/README.md

 #	Data sources
 For our data, we used various sources such as ALPACA and Yahoo Finance.
 We used these sources to extrapolate key metrics such as:
--	Crypto Currency prices (BitCoin and Eterium)
+-	Crypto Currency prices (BitCoin and Ethereum)
 -	Stock Market closing prices
 -	Crude Oil prices
 -	Gold prices